alice-cool/alice-cool.github.io/index.md

 ## Welcome to Yurong Chen' Homepage 陈煜嵘

-#### I am now a Ph.D Student at Hunan University supervised by Prof. Yaonan Wang and Prof. Hui Zhang.
+#### I am now a Ph.D Student at Hunan University.
 My research interests include hyperspectral imaging, statistical machine learning.

 Previously, I graduated with a M.S. degree in ECE from the University of Pittsburgh (UPitt) in 2020.